JadenSal/JadenSal/README.md

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into a new role in this field, specifically aiming to join a GRC Team.
+My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into a new role in this field, specifically aiming to join the GRC Team.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|